Director

 Beverly Fetterman, BS

-Beverly has been working at Vanderbilt University Medical Center for the better part of three years.
-She started out as an Administrative Assistant for the Division of Internal Medicine and Public Health as well as Health Services Research.
-Recently she has taken on the roll of Associate Program Manager for HSR working closely with CEHC, CCQIR, and other HSR affiliated programs.
-Beverly graduated from Middle Tennessee State University in 2017 with a bachelor's degree in Family and Consumer Science.
+Beverly has been a dedicated member of the Vanderbilt University Medical Center team for six years.
+She began her journey as an Administrative Assistant for the Division of Internal Medicine and Public Health, as well as Health Services Research.
+Recently, Beverly has advanced to the role of Program Manager within Health Services Research, where she collaborates closely with CEHC, CCQIR, and other affiliated programs.
+She holds a bachelor's degree in Family and Consumer Science from Middle Tennessee State University, class of 2017.
+Beverly is passionate about improving healthcare systems and fostering collaborative research environments.